MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-dynamic-binding.md

 # Dynamic binding

-Dynamic binding allows embedding one report across multiple datasets with the same data schema.
-When using dynamic binding the report is dynamically connected to multiple datasets, and it displays different results for end users, depending on the dataset it's connected to.
+Dynamic binding allows embedding a report across multiple datasets with the same data schema.
+End users see different results, depending on the dataset the report is connected to.

 ## Generate a token
-Use the instructions in [Get an Azure AD access token for your Power BI application](get-azuread-access-token.md), to generate a token.
+To generate a token, use the instructions in [Get an Azure AD access token for your Power BI application](get-azuread-access-token.md).

 The following table lists the considerations you need to take into account when generating the token.